-Balance must be developed above all other skills, for great skiing to be possible.
-In dynamic skiing however, we talk about stability with mobility, as the notions of stability and balance must accompany mobility, anticipation and tactics to create great skiing.
+A sense of balance must be developed above all other skills, for great skiing to be possible.
+In dynamic skiing however, we talk about stability with mobility, as the notions of stability and balance must accompany mobility and dynamic movement, this is the realm where balance is an outcome rather than an input.

 The brain gets better and better at sending a motor program for a specific movement, each time the body performs the movement.
 If the proper motor program (ie- the proper movement) has been practiced you’ll get better at that movement skill.